 How do I avoid pregnancy varicose veins?

 There are several steps you can take during pregnancy to minimize your risk of developing pregnancy varicose veins.
 Since varicose veins form because of increased pressure in the legs, your job is to try to keep the pressure on your leg veins low.
 You can do this by getting exercise, i.e., keeping your legs moving, elevating your legs at night, and wearing compression stockings.
 Compression stockings limit the amount of blood that stays in leg veins and helps your body return venous blood to the heart.
+A sock aid may help with the difficulty of getting compressions socks on and off.

 Are my pregnancy varicose veins permanent?